Skip to main content

 • Senior citizen homeowners would continue to be eligible for an exemption from the cost

-How much would a potential renewal measure cost?
+How much would Measure C cost?

-renewing, without increasing taxes, the District’s parcel tax at its current rate of $75 per parcel
+Measure C would renew the District’s parcel tax at its current rate of $75 per parcel per year, for 8 years—without increasing taxes.

-Would a potential renewal measure increase taxes?
+Would Measure C increase taxes?

-increase taxes.
+No. Measure C would not increase taxes.
 Instead, it would renew parcel tax funding at its current rate.

 Has MUSD been a good steward of past voter-approved funding?

-the measure.
-To apply for an exemption, please fill out the form below and mail or deliver it to
+Yes.
+Senior citizen homeowners would continue to be eligible for an exemption from the cost of the measure.
+To apply for an exemption, please fill out the form located at tinyurl.com/MUSDPTExemption and mail or deliver it to the MUSD office at 921 Susana St.

-Would all funds benefit Martinez schools only?
+Would all Measure C funds benefit Martinez schools only?

-All funds from a potential measure would benefit local schools here in Martinez only.
-No funds
+All funds from Measure C would benefit local schools here in Martinez only.
+No funds could be taken by the State or used for other purposes.

 I don’t have children attending local schools.
 How would this potential measure impact me?

-Even if you do not have school-age children, quality local schools help keep our community and
+Even if you do not have school-age children, quality local schools help keep our community and property values strong.

 If you have questions or input that you would like to share, please contact Andy Cannon at acannon@martinez.k12.ca.us.